"Herbert is a tremendous Leonore, warm-voiced and splendidly accurate."

 Robert Hugill, Planet Hugill

-"In the title role, Dorotea Herbert disclosed a shing soprano to match her compelling stage presence; she has all the amplitude required, at least in a medium sized theatre, holding the stage in 'Abscheulichert!' yet also bringing plenty of subtlety to her vocalism."
+"In the title role, Dorothea Herbert disclosed a shing soprano to match her compelling stage presence; she has all the amplitude required, at least in a medium sized theatre, holding the stage in 'Abscheulicher!' yet also bringing plenty of subtlety to her vocalism."

 John Allison, Opera Magazine